3443eee/a3core-twrp-device-tree-A12/README.md

 ---------------------------------

 NOT MINE, ALL CREDITS GO TO: github.com/DrakulaGonchik/android_device_samsung_a3core !!!

 Telegram: @sheffdeveloper

 A03 CORE TELEGRAM GROUP: @A03Cdevelopment

-This just me experimenting to fix the issues the old twrp dt had.
+This just me experimenting to fix the issues the old twrp device tree had.

 ---------------------------------
 KNOWN ISSUES